AmaiKinono/puni/README.md

 | `puni-syntactic-backward-punct` | `M-)`              |

-These commands basically takes you to the next/previous punctuation, but it does more than that to give you a "syntactical navigating" feel.
-See their docstrings for detail.
+These commands basically takes you to the next/previous punctuation, but it does more than that to give you a "syntactical navigating" feeling.
+See their docstrings for details.
 These are also handy in `text-mode`.

 ### Marking commands